Library Independence

 There are elements that are defined once at the institution level in Primo and will define the same behavior and options to all users and libraries within the institution.
 Having one single institution means that these are defined once, as opposed to multiple institutions where on the one hand these need to be configured multiple times, but on the other hand allow each institution to have their own definitions.

-- Ranking — Changes to search ranking is defined at institution level
+- Ranking — Changes to search ranking are defined at the institution level

 - Patron Authentication – This is defined once at the institution level and all users attempting to sign in will see the same options.
 An institution may offer the patron multiple authentication options to choose from (such as one option for staff, another for patrons and a third for alumni or another campus), yet all users will see the same options.